ksu-is/car-karaoke-/projectroadmap.md

            *lenny designed logo for name of the project and developers *Bailey edited pictures and wrote the description of the project

+* Final  presentation

+     Upload a recorded presentation with demonstration of the code